hackdanismo/react-component-library/README.md

 + `style` - add inline CSS styling to the component.
 + `id` - used as a value to connect to a `<label>` element when using the `for` attribute in a form label.
 + `name` - used as a value during form submissions to submit form data.
++ `label` - add a string to display a label before the input field.
 + `placeholder` - provides a hint to the user about the data that should be entered into the field.
 + `minlength` - the minimum string length.
 + `maxlength` - the maximum string length.